Explain What is Leverage? Explain What is Gold Margin?

 In other words the question what's margin in XAUUSD? can be explained as the money required to cover open trade transactions and is expressed in percent.
 For 100:1, the amount you'll control is $100,000 dollars as explained in the above example.

 Now can you compare a investor investing $1,000 with another one that's investing $100,000?
 Obviously Not.
-This is how it works: it takes you from that retail investor investing $1,000 to that investing $100,000.
-Where does this extra funds originate from? - You as a trader borrow it from your online broker in what's simply referred to as Leverage.
-This funds which you borrow, you as a trader borrow it against the $1,000 of your equity that you as a trader deposit with your broker.
+This is how it works: it takes you from that retail investor investing $1,000 dollars to that investing $100,000.
+Where does this extra funds originate from? - You as a trader borrow it from your online broker in what is simply known as Leverage.
+This money which you borrow, you as a trader borrow it against the $1,000 of your capital that you as a gold trader deposit with your broker.
 If you were to explain what this leverage means - then it is the ability to control a large amount of money using very little of your own money and borrowing the rest.
 Otherwise, if you were trade without this leverage it would not be as profitable as it is, in fact you can still choose not to use leverage, using the 1:1 leverage option but you would not make money and it would take too long to make any profit.

 Example of how to calculate leverage & margin: